anvaka/vuereddit/README.md

 ## Why?

 I love reddit, obviously.
-I also want to build more tools on top of reddit, so I decide to make this preview component.
+I also want to build more tools on top of reddit, so I decided to make this preview component.

 Stay tuned for more.